hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 Installation Instructions
 =========================

-Starting with version 3.0 :ref:`HydPy` is available on the `Python Package Index`_.
+Starting with version 3.0 *HydPy* is available on the `Python Package Index`_.
 That means, with `Python 3.6 or 3.7`_ on your computer and having access to the Internet, you only have to type::